Skip to main content

 Tried: Trying to manipulate the cookie name or value as a string (e.g. 'admin', 'flag', 'true') instead of iterating integers.

-The server ignores string values that do not parse as a valid integer index - the response body shows the same default page content with no error and no flag.
-The cookie is used as a numeric database row ID, so only integers map to real entries.
-Sequential enumeration starting from 0 is the correct approach.
+The server ignores anything that does not parse as an integer index, returning the same default page with no error and no flag.
+The cookie is a numeric database row ID, so only integers map to real entries.
+Enumerate sequentially from 0.

 Tried: Sending requests without the cookie header at all, or checking the page response status code to detect the flag.

-Every request - with or without the cookie - returns HTTP 200, so status codes give no signal.
-Without the cookie the server returns the same default page on every hit.
-The only reliable signal is the presence of 'picoCTF{' in the response body, which is why grepping the output rather than checking the exit code is necessary.
+Every request returns HTTP 200 whether the cookie is present or not, so status codes tell you nothing, and without the cookie the server serves the same default page every time.
+The only reliable signal is 'picoCTF{' appearing in the response body, so grep the output rather than checking the exit code.

 Learn more